Group and Access Management

 Masaryk University organizes many conferences when it is necessary to allow participants to access various IT services, for example: entering the room, connecting to Wi-Fi, logging into the study room, etc. At the same time, the names and number of participants often change rapidly over time, and these approaches need to be deactivated again after the conference.

 The organizer (MUNI employee) creates sponsored accounts for external participants and adds them to the group you have created for the conference (for example, with the conference name).
-He then assigns or requests appropriate accesses to the group, such as access to a Wi-Fi network.
+He then assigns or requests appropriate access to the group, such as access to a Wi-Fi network.

 The same method can be used to create a sponsored account for an external collaborator.